-During their Master's studies, students will follow courses and seminars partly in French and partly in German.
-They are encouraged to take an interest in the research and popularisation activities which are organised in their field of study.
+During their master's studies, students will follow courses and seminars partly in French and partly in German.
+They are encouraged to take an interest in the research and popularisation activities which are organised by the Department.
 The various examinations can be taken in one of three languages: French, German or Italian.
-Students also have the possibility of writing their Master's thesis in one of the three languages.
+Students also have the possibility of writing their master's thesis in one of the three languages.

 Each semester, several international colloquia are organised and well-known philosophers from other Universities and countries invited to present their work.
 These activities allow students to get directly acquainted with central issues discussed in the ongoing international debate and to get into contact with researchers belonging to the international philosophical community.